-- DEET (max 10% on skin*)
+DEET (max 10% on skin*)

 Picaridin (max 20% on skin)

-- IR3535 (max 20% for children)
+IR3535 (max 20% for children)

-The natural ingredient style repellents didn't do well and were unable to keep bugs at bay or worked well-enough for some types of bugs and not others (the ones you really should worry about).
+The natural ingredient style repellents didn't do well and were unable to keep bugs at bay or worked well enough for some types of bugs and not others (the ones you really should worry about).
 In our tests, Babyganics Bug Spray helped with sand flies and biting flies but didn't seem to affect mosquitos at all.
 Also, the ingredients can be irritating to some and even cause a rash in others.
 The REPEL Plant-Based Lemon Eucalyptus Insect Repellent and Cutter Lemon Eucalyptus Insect Repellent also proved to be less effective in our tests.
-While better than the Babyganics option, some testers felt the smell attracted more bugs than they experienced poor to spraying, and some say the oil causes a rash worse than the bug bites they were trying to prevent.
+While better than the Babyganics option, some testers felt the smell attracted more bugs than they experienced compared to spraying, and some say the oil causes a rash worse than the bug bites they were trying to prevent.
 Natural products are also NOT a good idea if the area you plan to be in is known for bugs that carry disease.
 According to the CDC, using natural, less effective ingredients isn't worth the risk of getting a life-changing insect-borne disease; the symptoms and effects are worse than those you might experience using a more effective bug repellent.

 Clothing and Gear Recomendations

-For added help keeping bugs away, you might consider pre-treating your clothing or gear as the first line of defense before the bugs even get close to your skin.
+To help keep bugs away, you might consider pre-treating your clothing or gear as the first line of defense before the bugs even get close to your skin.
 Higher levels of DEET or a completely different chemical, Permethrin, applied to clothing and gear before use can last for weeks.
 Sawyer Products Premium Permethrin Insect Repellent for Clothing, Gear & Tents says it works for up to 6 weeks and through 6 washing cycles.
 This product can be applied to your camping gear before you go, giving you an added layer of protection to up your bug repellent game.
 While considered safe for most materials, you'll want to do a spot check before dousing everything and everywhere.
-This chemical does not work for the skin as it breaks down in about 15 minutes on the skin, offering no long term protection.
+This chemical does not work for the skin as it breaks down in about 15 minutes on the skin, offering no long-term protection.